gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 (openstack) $ pip install python-openstackclient
 ```

-Since we use other services in our documentation, we install these clients as well.
+Since we use other services in our documentation, you will install these clients as well.

 ```bash
 (openstack) $ pip install python-heatclient python-designateclient python-octaviaclient